leaphly/leaphly-cart-doc/book/installation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The goal of this bundle is to persist some `Cart` class to a database (MySql,
-MongoDB, CouchDB, etc).
+MongoDB).
 Your first job, then, is to create the `Cart` class
 for your application.
 This class can look and act however you want: add any
 properties or methods you find useful.
 This is *your* `Cart` class.